 The cad, asks them to do an inventory.
 Carrie tells him they are going away for the weekend and Linda notes there are only four hours left before they close.
 Utter bastard that Bob is, he reminds the ladies that times are tight and he needs it done.
 That told them.

 He tells her to drop the price and leans in threateningly.
-His crass coercion is interrupted by Carrie who tells him that if he is not shopping he will have to leave.
+His crass coercion is interrupted by Carrie, who tells him that if he is not shopping he will have to leave.
 She threatens to get the manager.
 Eric leaves but not before telling Linda to drop the price of the house.
-Later, Linda admits that she should drop the price as she and Carrie sit in a bar having an after-work drink.
+Later, as she and Carrie enjoy after-work drinks at a local bar, Linda admits that she should drop the price.

-Carrie, psychobabble genius that she is, tells her she is hanging on to the house because it is the only thing she can control at the moment but does she want to live in a home she purchased with her ex-husband.
+Carrie, psychobabble genius that she is, tells her she is hanging on to the house because it is the only thing she can control at the moment.
+Does she want to live in a home she purchased with her ex-husband?
 Linda says she does not.
-Carrie, wise one that she is, tells her to sell the house and take the money and move to the West Coast and get another job.
+Carrie, wise one that she is, tells her to sell the house, take the money and move to the West Coast and find another job.

 Linda is not so sure she would fare any better away from Bayside.
 Carrie, segwaying into a cheerleader, tells her that she is a brilliant interior designer and her resume is brilliant.
 Linda mentions that she is turning no heads at the moment, which turns out to be the perfect opening for pretty, luscious locked Tony (Donny Boaz), to crash into the conversation.